When Buying a Nasal Dilator – What do I Need to Know to Control Snoring?

 A vestibular stenosis is triggered by unstable nasal wings which collapse (sag) during inhalation – narrowed nostrils make it difficult to breathe through the nose.
 A nasal dilator can help address this problem very well and greatly improves nasal respiration.
 Alternatively, nasal strips may also prevent snoring very effectively.

 Patients that suffer from a chronic form of rhinitis (nasal congestion) or an allergic rhinitis (also known as hay fever) can help themselves by using a nasal dilator (or nasal strips).
 The inflammation causes the airways to narrow, which then leads to impaired airflow.
 A nasal dilator widens the constricted space.
-In such cases, it may be helpful to also clean the nose with a nasal rinse / irrigation.
+In these instances it may be beneficial to implement combined nasal snoring solutions.
+In addtion to the nasal dilator it may be helpful to also clean the nose with a nasal rinse / irrigation.

 Persons, who have a pollen or dust allergy, find effective respiratory support in a nasal dilator with an integrated breathing air filter.
 These nose vents come with a filter that absorbs pollutant particles, such as pollen, dust and smoke and keeps them away from your airways.